Simulation of quantum computation with magic states via Jordan-Wigner transformations: Extended classical simulation

 \subsection{Classical simulation algorithm}

-As shown in Sections~\ref{Section:CliffordUpdateRules} and~\ref{Section:PauliUpdateRules}, the generalized phase space $\mathcal{V}$ over which the quasiprobability representation is define is closed under Clifford gates and Pauli measurements---the two dynamical operations in the model of quantum computation with magic states.
+As shown in Sections~\ref{Section:CliffordUpdateRules} and~\ref{Section:PauliUpdateRules}, the generalized phase space over which the quasiprobability representation is defined is closed under Clifford gates and Pauli measurements.
 This fact allows us to define a classical simulation algorithm for quantum computation with magic states that applies whenever the representation of the input state is nonnegative, Algorithm~\ref{Algorithm:ClassicalSimulation}.

-The proof of correctness for this algorithm is analogous to the proof of Theorem~5 of Ref.~\cite{RaussendorfZurel2020} or the proof of Theorem~2 of Ref.~\cite{ZurelRaussendorf2020}.
-The proof of efficiency for the state updates follows from the fact that each set $\mathcal{O}$ consists of $O(n^2)$ Pauli operators when neglecting the stabilizer tail.
-Clifford updates require determining the action of $g \in \Cl$ on each element of $\mathcal{O}$, which can be computed in polynomial time.
-Update under Pauli measurements first requires calculating $\text{Tr}(\Pi_a^s A_{(\mathcal{O},\vec{c})})$, which can be determiend efficiently as $A_{(\mathcal{O},\vec{c})})$ only has $O(n^2)$ Pauli operators with non-zero coefficients.
-We then need to find the projection of $O(n^2)$ Pauli operators onto $T_a$, which can be done efficiently via the Gottesman-Knill theorem.
-Lastly we need to update the sequence of gates and measurements, which can be done efficiently via Theorem~3 of Ref.~\cite{OkayRaussendorf2021}.
+The proof of correctness for this algorithm is analogous to the proof of Theorem~5 of Ref.~\cite{RaussendorfZurel2020} and the proof of Theorem~2 of Ref.~\cite{ZurelRaussendorf2020}.
+With certain additional assumptions, this algorithm is also efficient, this is the result of the following theorem.

+\begin{Theorem} The classical simulation given in Algorithm~\ref{Algorithm:ClassicalSimulation} is efficient on all input states $\rho$ for which there exists a decomposition Eq.~\eqref{Equation:LineDecomp} with nonzero coefficients $W_\rho(\mathcal{O},c)$, and for which samples can be efficiently obtained from the distribution $W_\rho$. \end{Theorem}

+\begin{proof}[Proof of Theorem~\ref{Theorem:SimulationEfficiency}] In order to prove efficiency of the classical simulation algorithm, we must prove (I)~existence of an efficient representation of each component (i.e. phase space points, Clifford operations, and Pauli measurements), and (II)~efficiently computable updates of the phase space points under Clifford operations and Pauli measurements.